yjp20/prism/docs/guides/01-mocking.md

 - Does the API contain the information the client needs?
 - Is that data in the format the client needs?
-- Are the resources too "normalized" and data-centric (instead of being use-case centric) that the client has to 3292375 calls to get all the data?
+- Are the resources too "normalized" and data-centric (instead of being use-case centric) that the client has to make 3292375 calls to get all the data they need?
 - Is there enough time left for feedback to be implemented?
-- If the feedback spawns large enough work, will the client have time implement this API once it's done?
+- If the feedback spawns large enough work, will the client have time to implement this API once it's done?

-- Avoid these problems by getting a free API to play with without spending a month building it all.
+You can avoid these problems by getting a free API to play with without spending a month building it all.

-Catching problems early on while you're still just tweaking the API descriptions (maybe using [Studio](https://stoplight.io/studio)), means you can avoid making costly changes to the production API, deprecating old things, or creating whole new global versions which add a huge workload to every single client.
+Catching problems early on while you're still just tweaking the API descriptions (maybe using [Stoplight Studio](https://stoplight.io/studio)), means you can avoid making costly changes to the production API, deprecating old things, or creating whole new global versions which add a huge workload to every single client.

 Just like HTTP messages, there are two halves to mocking: requests and responses.